Breaking Down the 2028 Men's Code of Points

 By the Team at Inside Gymnastics

-Perhaps the broadest overall of the open Code era, the 2025-28 Code of Points is a major adjustment for coaches, athletes and judges alike, with new requirements, expectations and values.
+Perhaps the broadest overhaul of the open Code era, the 2025-28 Code of Points is a major adjustment for coaches, athletes and judges alike, with new requirements, expectations and values.

 We look at the 10 biggest changes fans can expect to see in men’s competition moving forward…